A guide to tropical modifications: Structural theorems about tropical modification

 Khovanskii studied various generalizations of the Weil reciprocity law and reformulated them in terms of logarithmic differentials \cite{weil1,Khovanskii1,weil_kh}.
-The final formulation is for toric surfaces and seems like a tropical balancing condition, what is, indeed, the case.
+The final formulation is for toric surfaces and resembles a tropical balancing condition, which is indeed the case.
 The symbol $[f,g]_x$ is related with Hilbert character and link coefficient, and is generalized by Parshin residues.
 Mazin \cite{mazin} treated them in geometric context of resolutions of singularities.

 In order to study what happens after a modification we consider a tropical version of Weil theorem.
 We need to define tropical meromorphic function and $\ord_fx$, see also \cite{mikhalkin2006tropical}.